AIO Home Services

 3. Use of PPE: Personnel involved in asbestos monitoring should always use personal protective equipment (PPE).

-4. Air Monitoring in High-Risk Areas: If working in areas known to contain asbestos, ensure continuous air monitoring.
+4. Air Monitoring in High-Risk Areas: If working in areas with asbestos, ensure continuous air monitoring.

 5. Documentation: Keep records of all inspections, tests, and abatement efforts for compliance and future reference.